Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

+Clearly, our fourth order CID scheme requires calculating data on the light cone other than the data for $\hat{V}$.
+Specifically, Eqs.~\eqref{eqn:dVduHigherOrder}--\eqref{eq:dV/du,v h3} require the first order derivatives of $V$ on the lightcone.
+This calculation is easily achieved by differentiating Eq.~\eqref{eqn:VsigmaExpansion} once with respect to $u$ and once with respect to $v$ and evaluating the derivatives at $\sigma=-\frac{1}{2}uv=0$.
+We thus readily obtain these derivatives in terms of the Hadamard coefficients $\nu_0$ and $\nu_1$:

+where the primes indicate differentiation with respect to $\gamma$.
+We note that, as it should be in a characteristic initial value problem like this one, this data for the derivatives on the light cone is obtainable from the value of $V$ on the light cone (i.e., $\hat{V}$).
+Indeed, in the case here of PH, it is $\nu_0=\hat{V}$ and $\nu_1$ can be uniquely obtained from $\nu_0$ together with the condition of regularity at coincidence (see Eq.~(24) in \cite{casals-nolan-global-hadamard}; in fact, a Hadamard coefficient $\nu_n$, for any $n>0$, can be similarly obtained from the previous coefficient $\nu_{n-1}$ in a generic spacetime -- see~\cite{DeWitt:1960,Decanini:Folacci:2005a,Ottewill:2009uj}).

+The fourth order CID scheme is then established as follows: We construct the usual uniform grid (see Fig.~\ref{fig:CIDGridM2xS2}) and place the initial data ($V$ and its first order derivatives) along $u=0$ if we want to evolve points on and below the $\gamma=0$ line\footnote{For the opposite choice of evolving points on and {\it above} the $\gamma=0$ line, the initial data is instead placed along $v=0$.}.
+Then, we use Eq.~\eqref{eq:CN 4thO} to calculate $V_N$ for squares not centered along $\gamma=0$.
+For squares centered along $\gamma=0$, $V_N$ is instead given by Eq.~\eqref{eq:CN 4thO,gamma=0}.
+Finally, we use Eq.~\eqref{eq:dV/du,v h3} in order to calculate the first order derivatives (both for $\gamma=0$ and $\gamma \neq 0$).
+We note that the issue with $\gamma=0$ does not appear in \cite{Lousto:1997wf,mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022} since in those cases the PDE does not have a singular point like the $\gamma=0$ point here for the {\it full} wave equation in $\mt\times\st$.

-After having the prescription for the CID scheme to two different orders, we implemented it using the computer algebra software {\it Mathematica}.
-In the following subsection we show our results, compare them against previous results obtained using different approaches to calculate $V$ (see \cite{Casals:2012px}) and provide new results.
+After having provided complete prescriptions for the CID scheme to two different orders (namely, third and fourth orders), we implemented these using the computer algebra software {\it Mathematica}.
+In the following subsection we show our results for $V$, including comparisons against previous results obtained using different approaches to calculate $V$ (see \cite{Casals:2012px}) as well as the presentation of new results for $V$.